jondleary/jondleary.github.io/docs/_posts/2025-01-18-wifi-led-array-display.markdown

 3. Prototype: Make an initial minimum viable prototype to use for POC testing and feed back into the specifications.
 4. Design: Take learnings from prototype stage and do the HW/FW development to create a full device.
 5. Test: Test the device to identify issues and ensure that it meets the specifications.
-6. Iterate: Repeat steps 4 and 5 until satisfied.
+6. Iterate: Repeat steps 5 and 6 until satisfied.
 (This is a one off device so no need for DFM/scalability etc. beyond that needed to produce a working and cosmetically acceptable device.)

+## Getting started: The LED Array

+How does the LED array work?
+What can it do?
+How is it it controlled?

+The LED array contains 256 5x5mm WS2812B LEDs in an array of 8 rows and 32 columns.
+The LEDs are evenly spaced at 10mm intervals and the full array, including the substrate, measures 320mm x 80mm.
+There are three input wires, two for a 5VDC connection and one for Data input.
+A further three wires provide outputs for daisy-chaining additional arrays.

+The WS2812B LEDs are individually addressable and each contain an integrated control circuit.
+This control circuit can control the brightness and R,G,B colour of the light.
+They are very common due to their low cost, ease of use, and community and library support.

+If all you are interested in is a WiFi controlled LED array with built in lighting effects, timers, smartphone app and no specific software control over the lights, look up [WLED](https://kno.wled.ge/).

+What does this mean for the display?
+Individual control of each LED brightness and colour enables ability to create indicator lights, bar chart like features, animations etc. that can be used to create a display.